Ebla

 Ebla (Sumerian: eb₂-la, إبلا, modern: تل مرديخ, Tell Mardikh) was one of the earliest kingdoms in Syria.
 Its remains constitute a tell located about 55 km southwest of Aleppo near the village of Mardikh.
 Ebla was an important center throughout the 3rd millennium BC and in the first half of the 2nd millennium BC.
 Its discovery proved the Levant was a center of ancient, centralized civilization equal to Egypt and Mesopotamia and ruled out the view that the latter two were the only important centers in the Near East during the Early Bronze Age.

 Starting as a small settlement in the Early Bronze Age (c.
 3500 BC), Ebla developed into a trading empire and later into an expansionist power that imposed its hegemony over much of northern and eastern Syria.
 Ebla was destroyed during the 23rd century BC.
 It was then rebuilt and was mentioned in the records of the Third Dynasty of Ur.
 The second Ebla was a continuation of the first, ruled by a new royal dynasty.
 It was destroyed at the end of the 3rd millennium BC, which paved the way for the Amorite tribes to settle in the city, forming the third Ebla.
 The third kingdom also flourished as a trade center; it became a subject and an ally of Yamhad (modern-day Aleppo) until its final destruction by the Hittite king Mursili I in c.
 1600 BC.

 Ebla maintained its prosperity through a vast trading network.
 Artifacts from Sumer, Cyprus, Egypt and as far as Afghanistan were recovered from the city's palaces.
 The kingdom had its own language, Eblaite, and the political organization of Ebla had features different from the Sumerian model.
 Women enjoyed a special status, and the queen had major influence in the state and religious affairs.
 The pantheon of gods was mainly north Semitic and included deities exclusive to Ebla.
 The city was excavated from 1964 and became famous for the Ebla tablets, an archive of about 20,000 cuneiform tablets found there, dated to 2500 BC–2350 BC.
 Written in both Sumerian and Eblaite and using the cuneiform, the archive has allowed a better understanding of the Sumerian language and provided important information over the political organization and social customs of the mid-3rd millennium BC's Levant.

+Based on remote sensing as of 2022, the site has been and continued to be heavily damaged by military activity and associated looting.
+Especially important, "The central high mound was badly damaged in February 2017 by military trenching and looting, which became even more severe by October 2022".

 Etymology

-The word "Ebla" may derive from a word meaning "white rock", possibly referring to the limestone outcrop on which the city was built.
+The word "Ebla" may derive from a Semitic word meaning "white rock", possibly referring to the limestone outcrop on which the city was built.
+It has been reported that local people still often use the toponym Tell Abyad (Arabic: تل أبيض, ISO), literally "White Hill".